Empirical Framework for Cournot Oligopoly with Private Information: Identification

-The second part of Theorem \ref{thm:identification} provides an expression for the conditional characteristic function of $F_{W|U}(\cdot|w)$.
-Such an expression can be computed from $F_{P,\mathbf Q}$ and the identified parameters, including $F_{V_i}$.
+The second part of Theorem \ref{thm:identification} provides an expression for the conditional characteristic function associated with $F_{W|U}(\cdot|\cdot)$.
+We derive this expression from the equality

+that follows by Lemma \ref{lem:strategies}.
+Observe that the left-hand side is observable at this step of the identification process, while the first term on the right hand is unobservable, but its distribution is known.
+Thus, the distribution of $W$ can be recovered by applying deconvolution techniques usually employed in panel data, and error components models \cite[see, e.g.,][]{hm96}.
+We note that if firms were symmetric, (\ref{eq:deconvo}) could also be used to identify $F_V$ as an alternative to the first part of this theorem.

+The deconvolution method identifies conditional characteristic function $\varphi_{W | U} (\cdot | \cdot)$ as a function of the data $F_{P,\mathbf Q}$ and $F_{V_i}$.
 There is a one-to-one mapping between the conditional characteristic function and the conditional CDF, identifying $F_{W|U}(\cdot| u ), \forall u \in [\underline u ,\infty)$; indeed, $F_{W|U}$ is overidentified as $i\in \mathscr I$ in (\ref{eq:idFupsiloneta}) is arbitrary.
 Formally, if the conditional PDF $f_{W|U}(\cdot|u)$ satisfies the regularity conditions in \citet[Theorem 3]{Shephard1991}, then $\forall w \in \mathbb R$, we obtain Heuristically, given $U=u$, the unobserved common technological shock generates dependence between quantities produced in the same market.
 We can use this dependence to recover $F_{W|U}$.
 In particular, the marginal distributions of $Q_i$'s are insufficient to identify the conditional CDF because there is no unique decomposition of the sum $V_i^*$ into its common and individual components $V_i$ and $W$.
 Finally, we can identify the joint CDF of $(W,U)$ at $(w, u) \in \mathbb R^2$ as